GRANT CRITERIA for FY2019

 - Are you working on a project that integrates art and/or history to address community needs and issues?

-- Record and evaluation of the applicant's past A&H grant award outcomes (if applicable), including compliance with provisions set forth in the Agreement and the Grantee Checklist.
+- Outcomes related to past A&H grant awards (if applicable), including compliance with provisions set forth in the Agreement and the Grantee Checklist.

-– The applicant demonstrates an overall mastery of the budget process, and thorough understanding and explanation of proposal expenses and income.
-Information should validate the requested amount as reasonable for the scope of the proposal.
+- An overall mastery of the budget process and a clear explanation of proposal expenses and income.

 Review Process Overview

-- A review team comprised of Boise residents evaluate grants and make recommendations to Boise Department of Arts & History staff.
+- A review panel evaluates grants and make recommendations to Boise Department of Arts & History staff.

-- A&H staff finalizes recommendations and presents them to the Arts & History Commission for approval.
+- Arts & History staff finalizes recommendations and presents them to the Arts & History Commission for approval.